 Car Infotainment System 101: What to Look for in a Modern Car Interface

-In decades past, many cars just had a radio with a CD player — maybe an auxiliary input or CD changer, if they were especially high-tech.
+In decades past, many cars just had a radio with a CD player, or maybe an auxiliary input or CD changer, if they were especially high-tech.
 Today’s cars offer much more, meeting the needs and desires of modern drivers.
-Infotainment systems come built into new cars from the factory, yet they can also be installed in older models to improve the driver’s experience and add convenience.

 What is an Infotainment System?